hanageofanii/hanageofanii/README.md

-# Hana Suci Aninda Geofani
+# HANA Suci Aninda Geofani
 **Data Analyst | Web & Business Development | Software Engineering | Backend Enthusiast**

 Hi, I'm Hana.
 I enjoy creating and constantly learning new things.
 My main focus is on **crafting cool API projects for companies** and **diving deep into data analysis** to derive meaningful insights for business decisions.
 I'm proficient in **PHP, SQL, Python**, and love dabbling in **web testing** and backend development.